open/close all folders

 Portrayed by: Paul Sorvino

-- Affably Evil: Comes off as a father figure
+- Affably Evil: Comes off as a father figure, especially to Henry.

 - Family Values Villain: He's a crime boss, but is a good husband and father.